MicrosoftDocs/microsoft-365-community/docs/making-decisions/designing-solution-for-scale.md

 ## Security

 Security should always be an important consideration in any solution￼, no matter how complex or how quick solutions is built.

-Understand who can access your data￼￼ - ask yourself does this data contain any personal information?￼Is the data business critical or sensitive?￼
+Understand who can access your data - ask yourself does this data contain any personal information?
+Is the data business critical or sensitive?

-In SharePoint, there are three main models of security, one for users, SharePoint security groups and active directory groups. ￼
+In SharePoint, there are three main models of security, one for users, SharePoint security groups and active directory groups.

 This will go into more detail in a later article.